camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/irsa.md

   <TabItem value="aws-cli" label="AWS CLI">

-To create an AWS policy for Amazon OpenSearch Service using the AWS CLI, you can use the `aws iam create-policy` command.
-Here’s an example:
+To create an AWS policy for Amazon OpenSearch Service using the AWS CLI, you use the `aws iam create-policy` command:

 ```bash
 aws iam create-policy \